Structure Constants in equivariant oriented cohomology of flag varieties: Structure constants of cohomological stable bases

 \section{Structure constants of cohomological stable bases}

-In this section, we let $F=F_a$.
-We recall the definition of cohomological stable basis of Maulik-Okounkov, and generalize Su's formula of structure constants for Segre-Schwartz-MacPherson classes (Theorem~\ref{thm:cohstab}).
+In this section, we let $F=F_a$ and $R=R^a=\bbZ[h]$.
+We recall the definition of the cohomological stable basis of Maulik-Okounkov, and generalize Su's formula of structure constants for Segre-Schwartz-MacPherson classes (Theorem~\ref{thm:cohstab}).
 We use the twisted group algebra language for singular cohomology, whose $K$-theory version was given in \cite{ SZZ17}.
-As the framework and proofs are very similar as earlier sections, we will only review essential properties.
-Note that some of the notation is restricted to this section only, unless otherwise mentioned.
+As the framework and proofs are very similar to earlier sections, we will only review essential properties.
+Some of the notation introduced below is restricted to this section only.